-- gastrointestinal blockage
+- gastrointestinal blockages

-- pregnancy, especially in the first trimester
+- pregnancy, especially in your first trimester

-- taking certain medications, such as antibiotics
+- taking certain medications, such as antibiotics or chemotherapy drugs

 This information is a summary.
 Always seek medical attention if you’re concerned that you may be experiencing a medical emergency.

 More serious conditions, such as an intestinal blockage or cancer, may require surgery.